-An explanation for why software has seen so much progress is that firms have been able to experiment and release products unhindered.1 In part, this is because both sides of the Atlantic treated software as a service, meaning that faulty program are not exposed to the same legal risk as defective roducts.
+An explanation for why there has been so much more progress in software than anywhere else is that it is one of few areas where firms have been able to experiment and release products unhindered.1 One reason is that for the purposes of the law, software is treated as a service, meaning that malfunctions are not exposed to the same legal risk as products.
 This week the EU released a rule that ends this freedom.
 The new Product Liability Directive says:

 “Software is a product for the purposes of applying no-fault liability, irrespective of the mode of its supply or usage, and therefore irrespective of whether the software is stored on a device, accessed through a communication network or cloud technologies, or supplied through a software-as-a-service model2